Blog Post View

 IP geolocation data is also employed for proximity analysis and velocity checks to detect fraud.
 Proximity analysis compares the distance between the current transaction’s location and the user’s previous known location or registered address.

-For instance, if a user logs into their account in New York at 2 PM and then attempts to make a purchase from Tokyo just an hour later, this is geographically impossible unless the account is compromised.
+For instance, if a user logs into their account in New York at 2 PM and then attempts to purchase Tokyo just an hour later, this is geographically impossible unless the account is compromised.
 Fraud detection systems use this data to block or flag such transactions for further investigation.

 C. IP Reputation Analysis